Canon T6s vs Leica Q2

 It is notable that the T6s has a microphone port, which is missing on the Q2.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The Q2 is a recent model that features in the current product line-up of Leica.
 In contrast, the T6s has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6s was succeeded by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the T6s and Q2 can be found, respectively, in the Canon T6s Manual (free pdf) or the online Leica Q2 Manual.

 So how do things add up?
 Which of the two cameras – the Canon T6s or the Leica Q2 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.